-BOND-III bulk reagent containers can be filled whilst in the instrument.
+BOND-III bulk reagent containers can be filled whilst in the processing module.
 There is no need to remove them from the bulk container cavity.

-- 1. Unscrew the bulk reagent container cap and fill the container. - 2.
-When container is full, replace the cap and tighten.
+- 1 Unscrew the bulk reagent container cap and fill the container. - 2 When container is full, replace the cap and tighten.

-If you use a funnel when adding reagent to containers on BOND-III instruments, ensure that the funnel is clean.
+WARNING: If you use a funnel when adding reagent to containers on BOND-III Processing Modules, ensure that the funnel is clean.
 Failure to do so can contaminate reagents and compromise staining.